stonecharioteer/blog/_posts/2021-09-01-moving-a-window-to-the-next-monitor.md

 ---
-title: "Moving a Window to the Next Monitor on XFCE"
+blogpost: true
-categories: [linux, manjaro, xfce, x11]
+tags: linux, manjaro, xfce, x11
-description: "In which I record how to map a keybinding to move a window to the next/previous monitor."
+category: Tutorial
 ---

+# Moving a Window to the Next Monitor on XFCE
 ## Step 1: Install `yay`

 [`yay` is a package manager for AUR](https://github.com/Jguer/yay).